kamranbekirovyz/versionarte/README.md

 ## 🖋️ JSON format

-versionarte has a specific JSON format, which you must use to provide the versioning details remotely.
-Whether you're using `RemoteConfigVersionarteProvider`, `RestfulVersionarteProvider`, or a custom `VersionarteProvider`, you must always use the structured JSON below:
+versionarte has a specific JSON format, which you must use to provide the versioning and availability details remotely.
+Whether you're using `RemoteConfigVersionarteProvider`, `RestfulVersionarteProvider`, or a custom `VersionarteProvider`, you must always this structure.

+Note:
+- You don't need to provide the versioning information for all platforms.
+Say you only have an Android app, you can just provide the versioning information for Android and leave the iOS and macOS objects empty.
+- When app status is active, you can leave the `message` object empty or `null`.

 ```js
 {